This article is one in a series about writing a will.

 So it is best to make a new will immediately after your divorce, especially if your spouse or civil partner was a beneficiary or a trustee.

 However, because your will does not become invalid at divorce, you can make a new will at any time after separation but before divorce so that these issues do not occur.
-You do not have to await the decree absolute.
+You do not have to await the final order.

 We recommend that you read about ensuring your money and assets stay in your family next.